 It is an informative documentary focusing on the real estate and banking crisis of 2008.
 It’s a great film that describes the failure of investment banks and institutions that didn’t even understand the product they were building.
 The Margin Call is the most famous investment film Netflix is known for and shows the clever ways in which professionals can break up complicated financial instruments.

 The Margin Call is one of the best films based on the prehistory of the 2008 financial crisis.
 The story describes what happened during a 36-hour period at a major Wall Street investment bank and sheds light on the early stages of the crisis.
-If you’re interested in what happened to financial firms during the financial crisis, this is the film for you.
+This is the film for you if you’re interested in what happened to financial firms during the financial crisis.

 The film is based on the true story of a derivative broker named Nick Leeson, played in the film by Ewan McGregor, who caused the 1995 bankruptcies of the 233-year-old Baring Bank in England.
 Leeson’s reckless trading and false accounting led to his conviction and imprisonment in Singapore.
 This film will help you gain an insight into the nuances of investment banking and IPOs.

-In the last few months, I have seen countless films, financing films, documentaries and television programmes.
+I have seen countless films, financing films, documentaries, and television programmes in the last few months.
 Of course, the films about stock exchange entrepreneurs with enormous wealth are always interesting for the public.
 But there is only one film that has made it onto my list, and it’s a wonderful life that shows financial professionals in a positive light, even though it came out in cinemas in 1946.

 The stock exchange films are set in the world of high finance, where the scenery corresponds to the income of the main actors.
-What struck me about the portrayal of finance in these films is that few films or documentaries suggest how to repair the industry and the financial system to which our country is so committed.
+What struck me about the portrayal of finance in these films is that few films or documentaries suggest how to repair the industry and the financial system our country is committed to.
 Nevertheless, the films that comprise my Top 20 list are enjoyable to watch and informative, offering an insider’s perspective on options and futures, leveraged buyouts and the slow-motion collapse of global investment banks.

 I am sure that the private investors who cheat with their savings get to see a lot about stock trading in the film itself because they invest with greed and trust in an unknown person.